octobercms/test-plugin/readme.md

 # Test Plugin

-This is a UI test plugin for OctoberCMS.
+This is a UI test plugin for October CMS.
 Extract this archive to `/plugins/october/test` and click on **Playground** in the back-end area.
 If the backend dashboard is open already, you have to sign out and sign in again for the plugin tables to be created.

 The following sections are explored, tested and demonstrated along with a list of the features used: